firstcontributions/first-contributions/gui-tool-tutorials/github-cli-tutorial.md

 Congrats!
 You have just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to [our website](https://firstcontributions.github.io/#social-share).

 You could join our slack team in case you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/enQtMzE1MTYwNzI3ODQ0LTZiMDA2OGI2NTYyNjM1MTFiNTc4YTRhZTg4OWZjMzA0ZWZmY2UxYzVkMzI1ZmVmOWI4ODdkZWQwNTM2NDVmNjY).